Julianne Hough Flaunts Her Toned Body In A Blue Bikini While Surfing

 Julianne Hough is showing off her amazing body – and her surfing skills – while enjoying some downtime in Hawaii.
 In new photos posted to her official Instagram account just days after it was announced that she’ll be joining the judging panel on the upcoming season of America’s Got Talent, Hough could be seen getting wet in the ocean as she lay on a surfboard.

-One new vacation snap uploaded on February 17 showed the former Dancing with the Stars professional dancer turned judge smiling from ear to ear after seemingly riding a wave as she lay on her front.
+One new vacation snap uploaded on February 17 showed the former Dancing with the Stars professional dancer-turned-judge smiling from ear to ear after seemingly riding a wave as she lay on her front.
 The 30-year-old flashed just a little skin as she splashed around in the water, giving fans a glimpse at her fun blue bikini.

 Proving that she’s always keeping it stylish even in the ocean, Julianne’s two-piece bikini even matched her board as she gave fans a look at her skills in the water.

-The star also shared a photo of her shirtless husband Brooks Laich getting in a little surf practice as he also hopped on a surfboard for the fun and sunny day at the beach.
+The star also shared a photo of her shirtless husband Brooks Laich getting in a little surf practice as he hopped on a surfboard during the fun and sunny day at the beach.
 The upload also included a group shot, which featured the couple having fun with a number of friends including actor Jason Glover and The Bucket List Family bloggers Jess and Garrett Gee.

 Brooks also shared a fun group photo on his own Instagram account as he hit the waves with his wife and their friends.